-Climate change analysts do laboratory and field tests to monitor the environment and investigate sources of pollution, including those affecting health.
+A climate change analyst does laboratory and field tests to monitor the environment and investigates sources of pollution, including those affecting health.
 Many work under the supervision of environmental scientists and specialists, who direct their work and evaluate their results.

 Would you make a good climate change analyst?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

 A climate change analyst typically does the following:

 Many climate change analysts work under the supervision of environmental scientists and specialists who direct their work and evaluate their results.
 In addition, they often work on teams with scientists, engineers, and technicians in other fields to solve complex problems related to environmental degradation and public health.
 For example, they may work on teams with geoscientists and hydrologists to manage the cleanup of contaminated soils and ground water.